Tornado Weekend!

 Neither does sexually abusing children.

-On page 30 of my book, Baltimore Monday: A Celebration of Life Beyond Sexual Abuse (Signature Book Printing, Inc., 2006), I attempted to answer that very question, using an image of a haunted house (one representation of what frightened me as a child) to emphasize what being sexually molested was like for me.
+On page 30 of my book, Baltimore Monday: A Celebration of Life Beyond Sexual Abuse (Signature Book Printing, Inc., 2006), I attempted to answer that very question using an image of a haunted house to emphasize what being sexually molested was like for me.

 What did it feel like to be sexually molested?